Ezequiel Tovar Player Props: Rockies vs. Yankees

-The Colorado Rockies, including Ezequiel Tovar (hitting .216 in his past 10 games, with two home runs, a walk and nine RBI), battle starting pitcher Clarke Schmidt and the New York Yankees at Coors Field, Saturday at 8:10 PM ET.
+The Colorado Rockies and Ezequiel Tovar, who went 2-for-4 with a double last time in action, battle Gerrit Cole and the New York Yankees at Coors Field, Sunday at 3:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Yankees.
+In his last game, he had two hits (going 2-for-4 with a double) against the Yankees.

 Ezequiel Tovar Game Info & Props vs. the Yankees